Sales Performance Management from implementation perspective: what's important for the Clients and how the SPM systems stand against the needs.

 The truth is that when you are ready to improve your SPM experience, either by establishing a new tool, creating a self service portal for sales people or providing insightful reporting, one thing will probably slow you down along the way if you don't pay proper attention to it.
 That is your data.

 With no good data the things won't fly, no matter how mature or cultivated they are.
-It will simply not work.
-And our number one consulting experience at GGS when it comes to data is that the Clients tend to think that the data is in better shape that it really is.
+The implementation will delay and the system will not work properly.
+And our consulting experience at GGS when it comes to data is that, the organizations typically tend to think that the data they have is in better shape that it really is.

 I think there is a plausible explanation of this common phenomenon.

 I think these are the top reasons why people generally think that their HR and SPM data is generally in a better shape than it really is.

 The below list is based on real-life experience of Consultants implementing or adjusting the SPM systems at their Client's.
 Therefore, the list is meant to be highly practical and should be helpful in avoiding common mistakes.